 Software 3.0 – You build software by talking to it.

 This isn’t a metaphor.
-It’s a platform shift."Your competition still sees a
+It’s a platform shift.

 software."